-You will notice our mother moves forwards towards the offending pups to get her message across.
-Dogs are a hugely spatial animal; assertive leaders take space, and submissive pack members surrender space.
+You will notice our mother moves forwards toward the offending pups to get her message across.
+Dogs are hugely spatial animals; assertive leaders take space, and submissive pack members surrender space.
 This is so evident in this video as the pups quickly back off in most cases and maintains spatial respect.

 There are so many things these pups did once their behaviour was corrected by the mother: